 “As he said this, a woman in the crowd raised her voice and said to him, ‘Blessed is the womb that bore you, and the breasts that you sucked!’
 But he said, ‘Blessed rather are those who hear the word of God and keep it!’”
 (Lk 11: 27-28)

-Most Holy Theotokos, help me to “hear” this call to blessedness, this word of God, today, and to “keep” it in my heart throughout my schedule.
+Today, as New Calendar folks prepare to celebrate the great feast of Dormition (Assumption), and OC-people begin the Dormition Fast, I pray that the Most Holy Theotokos help me to “hear” this call to blessedness, this word of God, and to “keep” it in my heart throughout my schedule.
 Let me stay close to the life-giving words of the Lord, and not be preoccupied with death-bringing words, when they come at me, whether from outside or from within my own head.
 Most Holy Theotokos, Blessed Among Women, let me let myself be blessed with you today.
 Amen!